vvpetkov/Complete-Intro-to-Web-Development-v2/README.md

 * Height,Width,Padding,Border and Margin

   * Height = 200 / Is everting will be 200? / well  it depends :)
-   * For all site all box sizing will be predictable after this
+   * For all site all box sizing will be predictable after this (wild card selector)
      ```css
       * {
         box-sizing: border-box;